Shrey2503/Vendor-Performance-Analysis/README.md

 python SCRIPTS/ingestion_db.py
 ```

-This loads the CSV datasets into the SQLite database.
+This loads the available CSV datasets into the SQLite database.

-### Step 5: Generate Vendor Summary
+### 5. Generate the vendor summary

 Run: